-Citizenship is the key status that determines one’s position within a hierarchical global system.
-Those who are born with the ‘right’ citizenship — say, Swedish or Canadian — gain access to a formidable package of opportunities, rights, and security that is nearly unimaginable to persons born with Somali or Syrian citizenship.
-Only about 15% of the world’s population holds citizenship from Australia, Canada, Japan, South Korea, an EU country, or the USA.
-Relative to the remaining 85% of humanity, they constitute a global elite in terms of citizenship rights.
-The gaps between the highly developed, mostly Western countries and (almost all) of ‘the Rest’ are vast: the economist Branko Milanovic has calculated that the 5% of Americans with the lowest incomes still have an average income that is higher than 60% of the world’s population (they are in the 60th percentile of the global income distribution).
-Meanwhile, the earnings of the lowest-income Danes place them in the 90th percentile of the global distribution of incomes.
+Citizenship is the key status that determines a person’s position in a hierarchical global system.
+Those who are born with the ‘right’ citizenship — say, Swedish or Canadian — gain access to a formidable package of opportunities, rights, and security that is nearly unimaginable to persons born with, say, Somali or Syrian citizenship.
+Only about 15% of the world’s population holds citizenship from the EU or other highly developed countries: Australia, Canada, Japan, South Korea, or the USA.
+Relative to the remaining 85% of humanity, they are a global elite in terms of citizenship rights.
+The gaps between the highly developed, mostly Western countries and (almost all) of ‘the Rest’ are vast: the economist Branko Milanovic´ has calculated that the 5% of Americans with the lowest incomes still have an average income that is higher than 60% of the world’s population (they are in the 60th percentile of the global income distribution).
+Meanwhile, the earnings of the lowest income Danes place them in the 90th percentile of the global distribution of incomes.

-The elite status of Western or EU citizenship becomes even more striking when we take into consideration its extraterritorial value — that is, the recognition that a passport receives in countries other than the country that issued it.
-For example, Spanish citizenship offers a package that (through EU citizenship) also includes the unrestricted right to reside and work in Germany or Sweden and visa-free or visa-on-arrival access to the USA and Canada.
+The elite status of Western and EU citizenship becomes even more striking when we take into consideration its extraterritorial value — that is, the recognition that these passports receive in countries other than the countries that issued them.
+This perspective reveals a vast disparity in global travel freedom.
+For example, Spanish citizenship offers a package that (through EU citizenship) also includes the unrestricted right to reside and work in Germany or Sweden, and visa-free or visa-on-arrival access to the USA and Canada.
 Travel freedom has become particularly valuable in today’s globalized world, where the ability to cross international borders plays a key role in determining individuals’ economic opportunities, consumption habits, and social status — sometimes even their personal safety.

 We can view citizenship, then, as a sorting system that allocates individuals into different — and starkly unequal — slots within a global matrix of states and citizens.
 For most of the 20th century, this sorting system did not tolerate overlaps: countries demanded exclusive allegiance from their citizens and typically did not permit multiple citizenship.
 In 1990, only about a quarter of the countries in Europe and the Americas permitted dual nationality.
-Soon thereafter, legal norms began to change rapidly.
+Soon thereafter, legal norms rapidly began to change.
 Numerous factors, including a boost in international migration and the end of the Cold War, have combined to make dual citizenship legally and normatively acceptable.
-By 2016, more than 80% of European and American countries permitted it.
+By 2016, more than 80% of countries in Europe and the Americas permitted dual citizenship.
 Today, the acceptance of multiple citizenship has become the norm among developed countries.
 The few countries that resist this trend — for example, Austria and Japan — are now the exception.

-The acceptance of dual citizenship might appear at first as a minor, technical change, one that would have consequences only for specific categories of individuals (such as immigrants and the children of parents of different nationalities).
-In fact, however, waiving the traditional requirement for exclusivity has the potential to change the basic ways in which states and individuals approach national membership.
-As citizenship becomes more flexible, many states now extend citizenship to populations that live outside their territories but are nonetheless desirable for other reasons — because of their ancestry or ethnicity, or even their value as potential entrepreneurs and investors.
+The acceptance of dual citizenship might appear at first to be a minor, technical change, one that would have consequences only for specific categories of individuals (such as immigrants and the children of parents of different nationalities).
+In fact, however, waiving the traditional requirement for exclusivity has the potential to change the basic ways that states and individuals approach national membership.
+As citizenship becomes more flexible, many states now extend citizenship to populations that live outside their territories but are nonetheless desirable for other reasons — because of their ancestry or ethnicity, or even because of their value as potential entrepreneurs and investors.

 From the point of view of individuals, the change is even more dramatic.
 In the ‘traditional’ system of exclusive national membership, citizenship operated as a strict, rigid status: once assigned (usually at birth), it could be changed only with great difficulty.
-Acquiring a second citizenship meant giving up the original one.
-All this changes once it is possible to hold more than one citizenship.
+Acquiring a second citizenship typically entailed giving up the original one.
+Once it is possible to hold more than one citizenship, all this changes.
 Citizenship is now flexible and fungible.
 In sociological terms, citizenship is changing from being an ‘ascribed status’ — meaning a characteristic that is fixed and imposed from the outside — to an ‘achieved status’, meaning that it can be changed through individual striving.
-Persons around the world can strategize their citizenship status and seek the national affiliation that they think will provide them with the greatest benefits for the smallest investment.
-While only a very small percentage of humanity has actually done this, the fact that such strategies are now possible leads to changes in the value and meaning of citizenship.
+Persons around the world can strategically plan their citizenship status and seek the national affiliation that they think will provide them with the greatest benefits for the smallest investment.
+Although only a very small percentage of humanity has done this, the fact that such strategies are now possible leads to changes in the value and meaning of citizenship.
 Citizenship is being drawn into the capitalist market and is coming to be perceived as a piece of private property — even a commodity.

 The new principle of dual citizenship toleration — and the concomitant commodification of citizenship — adds dynamism to the rigid system of citizenship‑based global inequality, providing new ways for people to improve their position in the global hierarchy.
 The clearest expression of this is a phenomenon that I call compensatory citizenship: individuals from outside the West who obtain a second citizenship from a Western or EU country.
 The second, premium citizenship is ‘compensatory’ because it is typically used to complement the primary, resident citizenship rather than replace it.
 Most individuals who obtain this kind of citizenship do not emigrate; instead, they are interested in securing an ‘insurance policy’, a premium passport and improved opportunities that their primary, resident citizenship cannot offer them.

 As millions of European descendants convert their ancestry into privileged access to the EU, individuals who do not have such ancestry are coming up with other methods to secure compensatory dual citizenship.
 One strategy is ‘birth tourism’: traveling to the USA and giving birth there with the aim of providing the newborn with automatic birthright citizenship.
-Given the expenditure involved in birth tourism — starting from USD 7,000 and ranging up to USD 25,000 or more — it is mostly practiced by wealthy families coming from a range of nationalities, for example, Chinese, Mexican, Nigerian, and Turkish.
-One other strategy of compensatory citizenship is strategic naturalization: naturalizing in a country with a liberal citizenship regime (for example, Spain, which allows Latin American immigrants to naturalize after a relatively short period) and then — once citizenship is secured — returning to one’s country of origin.
+Given the expenditure involved in birth tourism — starting from USD 7,000 and ranging up to USD 25,000 or more — it is mostly practiced by wealthy families coming from a range of origin countries, including China, Mexico, Nigeria, and Türkiye.
+Another pathway to compensatory citizenship is strategic naturalization: naturalizing in a country with a liberal citizenship regime (for example, Spain, which allows Latin American immigrants to naturalize after a relatively short period) and then — once citizenship is secured — returning to one’s country of origin.

 This final point helps explain the lowered public resistance to dual citizenship in Israel, Mexico, and elsewhere.
 Along with its ‘marketization’ and commodification, citizenship is also becoming denationalized, meaning that it is coming to be associated less with a specific nation and more with economic benefits and standing within a global society.